Math tutor near me in Tallahassee, FL

 Available in Midtown and nearby neighborhoods

-Duane taught about 2 months ago
+Duane taught 2 months ago

 The student and tutor worked through problems involving vector operations, including scalar multiplication and subtraction.
 They also addressed an inequality problem related to perimeters and began a ratio problem involving geometric shapes.
 The student will resend problematic materials for the next session.